 And one more thing...

-FluentU brings French videos with reach with interactive captions.
-Tap on any word to see an image, definition, and useful examples.
+FluentU brings native French videos with reach.
+With interactive captions, you can tap on any word to see an image, definition and useful examples.

 Practice and reinforce all the vocabulary you've learned in a given video with learn mode.
 Swipe left or right to see more examples for the word you’re learning, and play the mini-games found in our dynamic flashcards, like "fill in the blank."

-FluentU always keeps track of vocabulary that you’re learning.
-And it uses that vocab to recommend examples and videos so that you get a 100% personalized experience.
-Start using FluentU on the website with your computer or tablet or, better yet, download the FluentU app from the iTunes store.
+Start using FluentU on the website with your computer or tablet or, better yet, download the FluentU app from the iTunes or Google Play stores.